-The same program was used in the consultancy training, in fact in Anguilla the students in the first class was commissioned to produce a ceramic mural for a hotel, for which they were handsomely paid.
-I was offered the commission, but turned it down and assured the hotel owners that the students will deliver.
+The same program was used in the consultancy training.
+In fact, in Anguilla, the students in the first class was commissioned to produce a ceramic mural for a hotel, for which they were handsomely paid.
+I was offered the commission but had turned it down and assured the hotel owners that the students would deliver.

-The story has a sad ending, and I did warn him, because I knew the factory.
-All the production at the factory was from molds, he was hired as a tourist attraction, to be no show, but his work was destroyed after the show.
+The story has a sad ending and I did warn him, because I knew the factory.
+All the production at the factory was from molds and he was hired as a tourist attraction, to be the show, but his work was destroyed after the show.
 Unfortunately, they destroyed his soul.
 Today, he is producing wooden furniture.

 3. A set of hand tools to be specified

-4. 3 boxes of white clay of your choice in temperature, earthenware or stoneware; leave porcelain for later unless you feel ambitious.
+4. Three boxes of white clay of your choice in temperature, earthenware or stoneware, leave porcelain for later unless you feel ambitious.
 The clay must also match your choice of glazes.

 50 years as a full time sculptor/ceramic artist and gallery owner, I must have learnt a thing or two.